-Sablier is a token streaming protocol developed with Ethereum smart contracts, designed to facilitate by-the-second payments for cryptocurrencies, specifically ERC-20 assets.
+Sablier is a token distribution protocol developed with Ethereum smart contracts, designed to facilitate by-the-second payments for cryptocurrencies, specifically ERC-20 assets.
 The protocol employs a set of persistent and non-upgradable smart contracts that prioritize security, censorship resistance, self-custody, and functionality without the need for trusted intermediaries who may selectively restrict access.

 Currently, there are two major versions of the protocol: V1, which is available under GNU V3, and V2, which is licensed under BUSL-1.1.
 Both protocol versions are open-source and can be accessed on Sablier's GitHub page.
 Detailed technical reference for each version can be found in the Contracts section of this website.